Skip to main content

 The response contains an totalResultSize property and a data array containing events.

-4. For each event in response.data:
+4. For each event in response.data, do the following:

 1. Store a new talon_one_event record in your data warehouse.